Magnetic Flux Response of Non-Hermitian Topological Phases: NH higher-order flux skin effect

 We note in closing that the higher-order flux skin effect realizes a novel flavour of NH topology that is fundamentally different from the Hermitian case: In a Hermitian system with gapless surface states, it is impossible to resolve a higher-order response to flux defects, because the nontrivial surface state would obscure any flux-localized modes.
 On the contrary the NH higher-order flux skin effect is observable: In addition to $\mathcal{O}(L_\perp \times L_\perp)$ NH surface modes deriving from gapless surface states, flux tubes induce a skin effect in $z$-direction, localizing another $\mathcal{O}(L_\parallel)$ modes on the surface, \emph{only at the flux tube ends} (see App.~\ref{sec:3dflux-scaling} for details on the finite-size scaling and App.~\ref{sec:frac-skin-EHH} for the implications on the EHH spectrum).
+Alternatively, one could reduce the extent of the flux tubes in the $z-$direction, thereby separating the flux response from the surface states.

 \tocless